estija/RISC/README.md

-# MIPS
+# RISC
-Verilog implementation of the 32-bit RISC processor.
+Verilog implementation of a 32-bit RISC processor.